 Do you seek natural relief from episodes of stomach upsets?
 You may wonder: is tea good for upset stomach?
 The short answer is, yes — possibly.
 Certain teas can offer relief from bloating, burning, menstrual cramps, and other issues of the GI tract.

-So, where do herbal teas like peppermint tea, dandelion tea, and chamomile get their wonderful reputations from, to begin with?
+So, where do herbal teas like peppermint tea, dandelion tea, rose tea and chamomile get their wonderful reputations from, to begin with?
 When it comes to stomach discomfort, bloating, food poisoning, morning sickness, issues with digestion, and even stomach ulcers, people have long turned to tea for comfort.

 Perhaps it’s the warmth that people think seems to soothe, or simply the fact that folks know herbs get a good rap when it comes to health and well-being.
 But whether you’re into rooibos or oolong… tea can do a great deal of good to help settle your stomach.